Or… What’s going on here?

 THINGS TO KNOW

 POSTS: I consider this site a living document.
 To me, this means WWT does not repost old posts.
 If I learn something new about a tool, I usually just update the old post.
 So if you want to learn about a tool, look for it on the tool page.
 From there, you’ll find all the information I have on that tool and any links to one-off content (such as comment questions whose answers ran long).
 If you want to know when tools get updated, be sure to subscribe to the newsletter.

 NEWSLETTER: To join the quarterly-ish (that’s still vastly overstating it) newsletter and receive updates and free worksheets and whatnot–including our 19-page Character Development Workbook—click here.

-THE FINE PRINT: Something like ninety-nine percent of the external links on this site are Affiliate Links (Amazon), which means I get a commission if you decide to make a purchase through my links, at no cost to you.
+AFFILIATE LINK DISCLOSURE: Something like ninety-nine percent of the external links on this site are Affiliate Links (Amazon), which means I get a commission if you decide to make a purchase through my links, at no cost to you.
 In other words, if you’re thinking of buying copies of craft books for your home library anyway, buying said copies through the links on, say, this page is a no-brainer way to help support this site.
+And I appreciate it.
 Thanks!